RoboJackets/software-training-old/Syllabus.md

 The RoboJackets software training program is designed to prepare you to work on software for the RoboJackets competitive teams.
 This program offers practical experience writing code using C++ and ROS.
 It also covers some of the fundamental concepts of robotics used by all of our teams.

 ## Trainers
+- Mukilan Karthikeyan (Software Core Chair)

-- Justin Johnson (Software Training Lead)
+- Aalind Tyagi (Software Training Lead) [using software-v3](https://github.com/RoboJackets/software-training-v3)
-- Aiden Stickan
-- Matthew Hannay
-- Isaac Dale
-- Miles Gordon
-- Sumedh Garimella
-- Yashas Ambati

 ## Meeting Schedules